MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/includes/classic-client-sunset.md

 ---
 title: AIP classic client is deprecated
-description: Notes the AIP classic client deprecation on March 31, 2021, and provides links for next steps and more information. ms.service: information-protection
+description: Notes the AIP classic client sunset on March 31, 2021, and provides links for next steps and more information. ms.service: information-protection
 author: batamig
 ms.topic: include